 Each Batak language has its own script which is most likely derived from an old Pallava script from India.
 It is very seldomly used nowadays (the welcoming message written on the entrance gate of Tuktuk are translated into Toba for instance).
 Even 50 years ago, in most villages only the guru (magician-priest) could use the Batak scripts.

 Unfortunately, no Batak written sources describing life in the pre-colonial period have survived.
 The books and bambo texts (the pustaka) have mostly a religious content.

 The old days

 For centuries the Batak tribes remained rather isolated due to their surrounding environment.
 Until the early 20th century, wide areas of the mountain regions were still covered by primary forest.
 Only with the later increase of the population and the development of the timber industry, the clearing started.

-Still they maintain trading contacts with the coastal region, providing them with camphor and benzoin (a resin used to make incense and perfumery) and getting supplies of salt.
+Still they maintained trading contacts with the coastal region, providing them with camphor and benzoin (a resin used to make incense and perfumery) and getting supplies of salt.